 School places in the Northamptonshire area can be very sought after, and places are offered using a prioritised criteria format.
 In case your first choice school is oversubscribed and your child isn’t fortunate enough to be offered a place, you need to make sure you have satisfactory fall back options by listing a second and third preference on your application.
 Don’t make the mistake of assuming you will automatically be allocated a place (for example, because an older sibling attends).
 No place is guaranteed; if you don’t list additional choices you risk having no say at all.

-Also, make sure you understand the Northamptonshire admissions arrangements for 2016 and which schools are linked to your area to avoid wasting an application on a school at which you have only a small chance of being offered a place
+Also, make sure you understand the Northamptonshire admissions arrangements for 2019-20 to avoid wasting an application on a school at which you have only a small chance of being offered a place

 To minimise errors and delays, it is strongly recommended that you allow plenty of time and read the following information before completing an application:

 Applying for a primary school place in Northamptonshire